boyg/cs61b/README.md

 `T get(int index)`: Gets the item at the given index, where 0 is the front, 1 is the next item, and so forth.
 If no such item exists, returns null.

+## Application
+The palindrome folder contains a palindromeFinder class (which identifies words that read the same backwards as forwards) implemented using a deque.

 ## Credits
-The LinkedListDequeTest.java source file and autograder provided by Berkeley's data structures course — CS61B — helped validate the deque implementations.
+The LinkedListDequeTest.java test file and autograder provided by Berkeley's data structures course — CS61B — helped validate the deque implementations.
 The rest of the code was written independently by me.